yacitus/SSAuction/frontend/README.md

 # Fixed?

 # 2020 Winter League Urgent Features
-- add to mutation to change team data: new_nominations_open_at
 - add support for 3 nominations per team (per day)
 - add "Keep Bidding Up To" to New Bid dialog box
 - mutation to change user data: username, email, slack_display_name, password